miffili/20172018_100DaysOfCode/R2DailyLog.md

 * Pomodoro Clock for freeCodeCamp
   * note: I started this webapp (html & parts of CSS) in the last year, but refactored it basically :)
   * used my new knowledge of planning an app
   * almost used a random walker as background => definitely not appropriate
-  * will clean up & publish code tomorrow

 » *8h*